 A specific judging criterion is based upon the team’s description of how the mentor inspired each member of the team in some or all the following ways:

-- Demonstration of enthusiasm for Science and Engineering;
+• Demonstration of enthusiasm for Science, Technology, and Engineering;

 Entry Requirements

-The students select a eligible mentor, enter reference information, and a maximum three thousand (3,000) character essay (this includes spaces, punctuation and line breaks) written in English.
+The students select an eligible mentor, enter reference information, and a maximum three thousand (3,000) character essay (this includes spaces, punctuation and line breaks) written in English.
 Eligible Mentors can be selected from a pull-down menu.
-Teams must upload 1 photo of the nominee, preferably a headshot of the mentor alone in Picture 1 and may also add up to three (3) additional pictures, totaling no more than 1.0 MB of memory.
+Teams must upload one (1) headshot photo of the mentor alone and may also add up to to three (3) additional pictures, totaling no more than 1.0 MB of memory.
 This submission should be a team effort and will stand alone as the team’s entry to award their candidate the deserved recognition.

 Entry Process